babel/website/website/versioned_docs/version-7.0.0/learn.md

 ### Classes

-ES2015 classes are a simple sugar over the prototype-based OO pattern.
+ES2015 classes are syntactic sugar over the prototype-based OO pattern.
 Having a single convenient declarative form makes class patterns easier to use, and encourages interoperability.
 Classes support prototype-based inheritance, super calls, instance and static methods and constructors.